Root Canal Therapy

 What is a Root Canal?

 A root canal has become one of those terms that brings about fear and dread in a lot of people.
 We are here to assure you, that the real fearful part is not taking care of the infection, we don’t want our patients ignoring tooth pain.
-A root canal is a dental procedure that David Lai DDS performs to clear the root of infected material.
+A root canal is a dental procedure that Dr. Wallis performs to clear the root of infected material.
 An infected root will not heal on its own, if the infection remains untreated, it will work to kill the tooth and possibly infect neighboring teeth.
 Eventually, the tooth will require extraction.

 Many patients wonder how the root became infected in the first place, some causes are obvious, and others are less.
 Common causes for a root canal procedure are due to: